Skip to content

 • Your organization may optionally register members through a subscription to DSH: Digital Scholarship in the Humanities.

-Whom do I contact with questions about my organization applying to become a Constituent Organization of ADHO?
+Whom do I contact with questions about my organization applying to become a Constituent Organization?

 For inquiries and guidance through the process of becoming a CO, please send an inquiry to adho@adho.org.

-What are the eligibility requirements for becoming an ADHO Constituent Organization?
+What are the eligibility requirements for becoming a Constituent Organization?

-1. ADHO is an alliance of Constituent Organizations.
+1. ADHO is an alliance of Constituent Organizations (COs).

-2. New Constituent Organizations will be admitted by unanimous vote of the ADHO Constituent Organizations Board (COB).
+2. New COs will be admitted by a ¾ majority vote of the ADHO Constituent Organizations Board (COB).

-How long does it take to become a Constituent Organization of ADHO?
+How long does it take to become a Constituent Organization?

 There is no set timeline to be admitted as a Constituent Organization of ADHO.
-However, the steps for admittance usually take 2 to 3 years.
+However, the steps for admittance (if approved by the COB) have usually taken 2 to 3 years.

 Adapted from the Admissions Protocol, the admittance steps are:

-1. The interested organization submits an expression of interest to become part of ADHO to adho@adho.org.
+1. The interested organization submits an expression of interest to the Admissions Committee or adho@adho.org.

-3. The interested organization prepares an initial application in collaboration with the ADHO Admissions Committee.
+3. The interested organization prepares an initial application letter in collaboration with the Admissions Committee.
+The requirements are available in the Admissions Protocol (section 6).

-4. The ADHO Admissions Committee evaluates the initial application and submits a report to the Constituent Organizations Board.
-The report includes one or more financial models showing the projected consequences both for the applicant organization and for ADHO if the applicant organization were admitted on the basis proposed in the draft application.
+5. Once an agreed draft is produced, the Admissions Committee submits the proposal to the ADHO Executive Board (EB), which then prepares one or more financial models showing the projected consequences if the applicant association were admitted on the basis proposed in the draft application.

 Yes, ADHO has legal standing as the Stichting ADHO Foundation, a charitable organization established in the Netherlands in 2013.